nalgeon/sqlean/README.md

-# All the Missing SQLite Functions
+# All the missing SQLite functions

 SQLite has few functions compared to other database management systems.
 SQLite authors see this as a feature rather than a problem, because SQLite has an extension mechanism in place.